reduxjs/redux/docs/tutorials/essentials/part-5-async-logic.md

 - When the request starts, we'll set the `status` to `'pending'`
 - If the request succeeds, we mark the `status` as `'succeeded'`, and add the fetched posts to `state.posts`
-- If the request fails, we'll mark the `status` as `'failed'`, and save any error message into the state so we can display it
+- If the request fails, we'll mark the `status` as `'rejected'`, and save any error message into the state so we can display it

 ### Dispatching Thunks from Components